Black Beauty (1978 film)

-Black Beauty is a 1978 animated television film produced by the Australian division of Hanna-Barbera and based on the 1877 novel of the same name by Anna Sewell.
+Black Beauty is a 1978 animated television film produced by the Australian division of Hanna-Barbera and based on the 1877 novel by Anna Sewell.
 It originally aired October 28, 1978 as part of Famous Classic Tales on CBS.

 The special was released on VHS by Worldvision Home Video (now CBS Home Entertainment) in 1983 and re-released through Goodtimes Home Video under the Kids Klassics Home Video label in 1987 and was released on DVD by Koch Vision.